This article may contain affiliate links. Read our disclaimer.

 Coming up is an event where they give out kites, have games and even plan on a 🚒!
 MD loves Fire Trucks!

 What do you do to stay frugal with kids?
-Have you tried anything from my list or plan to?
+Have you tried anything on my list or plan to?